(carbidopa and levodopa) Capsules

 Levodopa is the metabolic precursor of dopamine, does cross the blood-brain barrier, and presumably is converted to dopamine in the brain.
 This is thought to be the mechanism whereby levodopa relieves symptoms of Parkinson's disease.

 Carbidopa is approximately 36% bound to plasma proteins.
-Approximately 10-30% of levodopa is bound to plasma protein.
+Approximately 10% to 30% of levodopa is bound to plasma protein.

 Metabolism And Elimination